pcurry/gaia/README.md

 ## File: Gaia_Query.py ##

 current functionality:
-- query Gaia dataset by pre-set parallax cut-off for stars within set distance of Sol - get approx 5K stars with Gaia DR3 designation, gal-lon, gal-lat, parallax and G-band magnitude (as measured by Gaia space telescope)
+- query Gaia dataset by pre-set parallax cut-off for stars within set distance of Sol - gets approx 5K stars with Gaia DR3 designation, gal-lon, gal-lat, parallax and G-band magnitude (as measured by Gaia space telescope)
-- ingests into a Panda dataframe
+- ingests these into a Panda dataframe
 - calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe
 - calculates adjusted mag for stars (approx. equivalent to Absolute Magnitude) from G-band for Gaia stars, adds as column to Panda dataframe
 - query SIMBAD to cross-match Gaia designations with Star Names and Spectral Classifications, add as columns to Panda data frame